Learn how your Strength Score is calculated and how to improve it.

-Important things to keep in mind with the new algorithm:
+Important things to keep in mind with Strength Score:

-- To score each move that you do, Tonal uses a weighted average of your one-rep max (the most Tonal thinks you can lift one time) for that move, giving extra importance to all your recent workouts.
+- To score each move that you do, Tonal uses a weighted average of your estimated one-rep max for that move, giving extra importance to all your recent workouts.
 This way, a single lighter workout is unlikely to decrease your score.
 Likewise, your score won’t significantly increase until you repeatedly lift a heavier weight in multiple workouts.
 Use this as an incentive to motivate and challenge yourself to push through plateaus.

 - The moves you do more frequently have a larger impact on your Strength Score than those you do less often.
-For example, if you completed 100 sets of bench press, but only one set of alternating bench press, the former will have more of an impact on your Strength Score.
-The moves you know and love will have the most impact on your Strength Score.
+For example, if you completed 100 sets of bench presses, but only one set of alternating bench presses, the former will have more of an impact on your Strength Score.

-- Rather than focusing on how your Strength Score may or may not fluctuate from day-to-day, you should pay more attention to long-term trends and do your best in each workout.
+Rather than focusing on how your Strength Score fluctuates from day to day, pay attention to long-term trends and do your best in each workout.
 Your score will naturally go up over time.

-- In addition to your overall Strength Score, Tonal can calculate a score for individual muscle groups so you can compare the relative strength of your own body and focus on areas that may be weaker.
-If your quads have a lower score than the rest of your body, try a program with lots of lower body lifts.
-If your biceps score is lower than you expected, keep working on your bicep curls until you can comfortably lift more.
-Get stronger, faster, with Tonal’s dynamic weight modes: use Spotter, Chains, and Smart Flex to push yourself, lift heavier, and level up.
+In addition to your overall Strength Score, Tonal calculates a score for individual muscle groups so you can compare the relative strength of your own body and focus on areas that may be weaker.
+If your quads have a lower score than the rest of your body, try a program that focuses on lower-body lifts.
+If your biceps score is lower than you expected, keep working on your biceps curls until you can comfortably lift more.

 While the best way to increase your Strength Score is to follow Tonal’s workouts and suggested weights, there are a few ways to improve your Strength Score quickly: